Essential gene: Viruses

 Viruses lack many genes necessary for metabolism, forcing them to hijack the host's metabolism.
 Screens for essential genes have been carried out in a few viruses.
 For instance, human cytomegalovirus (CMV) was found to have 41 essential, 88 nonessential, and 27 augmenting ORFs (150 total ORFs).
 Most essential and augmenting genes are located in the central region, and nonessential genes generally cluster near the ends of the viral genome.

 Tscharke and Dobson (2015) compiled a comprehensive survey of essential genes in Vaccinia Virus and assigned roles to each of the 223 ORFs of the Western Reserve (WR) strain and 207 ORFs of the Copenhagen strain, assessing their role in replication in cell culture.
 According to their definition, a gene is considered essential (i.e. has a role in cell culture) if its deletion results in a decrease in virus titre of greater than 10-fold in either a single or multiple step growth curve.
 All genes involved in wrapped virion production, actin tail formation, and extracellular virion release were also considered as essential.
 Genes that influence plaque size, but not replication were defined as non-essential.
 By this definition 93 genes are required for Vaccinia Virus replication in cell culture, while 108 and 94 ORFs, from WR and Copenhagen respectively, are non-essential.
 Vaccinia viruses with deletions at either end of the genome behaved as expected, exhibiting only mild or host range defects.
 In contrast, combining deletions at both ends of the genome for VACV strain WR caused a devastating growth defect on all cell lines tested.
 This demonstrates that single gene deletions are not sufficient to assess the essentiality of genes and that more genes are essential in Vaccinia virus than originally thought.

 One of the bacteriophages screened for essential genes includes mycobacteriophage Giles.
 At least 35 of the 78 predicted Giles genes (45%) are non-essential for lytic growth.
 20 genes were found to be essential.
 A major problem with phage genes is that a majority of their genes remain functionally unknown, hence their role is difficult to assess.
 A screen of Salmonella enterica phage SPN3US revealed 13 essential genes although it remains a bit obscure how many genes were really tested.

+A sequencing-based technique, Phage-TnSeq, has ben applied to a Pseudomonas aeruginosa-infecting phage (ΦKZ, 280,334 bp) and shown that of the 371 predicted genes 110 genes are "fitness-conferring", identifying unknown essential genes as well as ∼261 non-essential genes.